bekasa/astro/src/pages/blog/backup-and-restore.md

 Windows systems are notariously fickle quite apart from earlier apparitions like the '*blue screend of death*'.
 Linux systems on the other hand have a reputation for solid performance.
 There is a good likelihood that a some stage your Windows system will misbehave in some way.

-So, what does Windows 10 have to offer in the way of included backups and restoration?
+So, what does Windows 11 still does not have good backup system.
 Not much, it is possible to generate a system image though.

-First up before doing anything obtain a copy of Windows.iso or create bootable USB.
+First up before doing anything obtain a copy of Windows.iso or create bootable USB this will help avoid big trouble.
 To do so head over to the Microsoft [download](https://www.microsoft.com/en-us/software-download/windows10?ranMID=24542&ranEAID=kXQk6*ivFEQ&ranSiteID=kXQk6.ivFEQ-h8pRcABL80vrne3eFRPakw&epi=kXQk6.ivFEQ-h8pRcABL80vrne3eFRPakw&irgwc=1&OCID=AID2000142_aff_7593_1243925&tduid=%28ir__2qlfoofp9kkfqmolkk0sohz31m2xutjtps2ustoa00%29%287593%29%281243925%29%28kXQk6.ivFEQ-h8pRcABL80vrne3eFRPakw%29%28%29&irclickid=_2qlfoofp9kkfqmolkk0sohz31m2xutjtps2ustoa00) page.
 Download the build tool and double click on the .exe file.
 A window opens to gather data and generate the requested USB or .iso file.
 To convert the .iso image to  bootable disk download <a href="https://rufus.ie/en_US/" target='_blank'>rufus</a>.
 Rufus is not 'installable' as such, simply double click on the .exe file and give permission for the program to run.

 **Rufus set up screen**
 ![rufus screen](https://res.cloudinary.com/bekasa/image/upload/v1624216830/Screenshot_2021-06-20_210928_szsrud.jpg)